1820 Work Activities

 Fair Labor Standards Act (FLSA) Deeming

-Georgia has adopted a “mini” Food Stamps (FS) program, which will enable the State to count the value of Food Stamp benefits when calculating hours of participation for activities that are subject to the Fair Labor Standards Act (FLSA).
+Georgia has adopted a “mini” Supplemental Nutrition Assistance Program (SNAP), which will enable the State to count the value of SNAP benefits when calculating hours of participation for activities that are subject to the Fair Labor Standards Act (FLSA).

 A participant who is engaged in work experience or community service programs for the maximum hours allowed under the FLSA calculation and this calculation falls below the 20 hours per week of participation will be considered deemed meeting for the 20 hours per week of participation for that core activity.